 In doing so, a judge or jury will consider some or all of the following:

-- the defendant’s verbal messages,
+- your verbal messages,

-- the accused’s conduct,
+- your conduct,

 - the victim’s reaction to the threat,

-- any prior encounters between them.9
+- any prior encounters between you and the victim.9

 1.4.
 Immediate family member

-According to this code section, “immediate family member” means a:
+According to this code section, immediate family member means a:

 - spouse, parent, or child,